tigerpointe/Lemonade-Stand/README.md

 # Lemonade-Stand
 ## Copyright (c) 2022 TigerPointe Software, LLC

+## Introduction

+Nothing makes me happier than to take a powerful administrative tool, like PowerShell, and completely misuse it for the purposes of entertainment.

 You've decided to run a lemonade stand each Saturday for the Summer.

 Purchase your inventory of cups, lemons and sugar from the grocery store.